 Other assets primarily include a 50% non-controlling interest in each of the following entities, which are accounted for as equity method investments: Peninsula Imaging, LLC; AHP Delmarva, LLP; Genesis Healthcare; Peninsula-NRH Regional Rehabilitation, LLC; and Peninsula Home Care, LLC.
-The Hospital also has a 33.3% non-controlling interest in Peninsula Home Care at Nanticoke, which is accounted for as an equity method investment.
-Additionally, other assets include a reinsurance receivable asset in 2016 and 2015 and a prepaid pension asset in 2015.
+The Hospital also has a 33.3% non-controlling interest in Peninsula Home Care, LLC at Nanticoke, which is accounted for as an equity method investment.
+Additionally, other assets include a reinsurance receivable asset in 2017 and 2016.